 The number one deterrent that is taken as the great obstacle in doing business in Libya is about facing problems during regular payment processes 34.10%, that means the business runs on ambiguity and there is no solid confidence in the market with regards to business continuity.
 Further, the other obstacle highlighted in the study is about the difficulty to reaching suppliers and lack of logistics 32.8%.
 That means there is an issue with regards to regular supplies of raw materials which is among the cores of entrepreneurship.
-The results from this question presents quite gloomy situation about entrepreneurship in Libya, especially with regards to clients as 15.6% believe its hard to reach to the customers and 12.9% face difficulty to deliver products and services to the customers and 10.6% are unable to advertise products and services, not reaching to enough customers.
+The results from this question presents quite gloomy situation about entrepreneurship in Libya, especially with regards to clients as 15.6% believe it's hard to reach to the customers and 12.9% face difficulty to deliver products and services to the customers and 10.6% are unable to advertise products and services, not reaching to enough customers.
 A 15.9% associate obstacles to Internal Communication 7.6% and External Communication 8.3%.
 However, 20.9% of respondents remain positively thinking that there are no obstacles to worry about.
-Maybe, these respondents - as shown above - were from the ones who didn't start their business setup yet.
+Maybe, these respondents - as shown above - were from the ones who did not start their business setup yet or they have self-confidence that they may be able to perform well in worse situations and may even use the situation to their own benefits and boost of the profit.
+Recent Covid-19 situation is among the top examples where there were global crises related to businesses, surgical and medical laboratories in particular the mask manufacturing industries got the abnormal growth given the situation favored their business category.